Imperial College London

 Summary

-Dr Alexander Comninos joined Imperial College School of Medicine on Academic and Music Scholarships in 1997.
+Alex joined Imperial College School of Medicine on Academic and Music Scholarships in 1997.
 He completed an intercalated BSc in Endocrinology in 2001, for which he was awarded first class honours.
 On completion of his medical degree, he trained in Endocrinology & Diabetes and General Internal Medicine in leading London hospitals and was awarded an NIHR Academic Clinical Fellowship to continue his research alongside his training.

 He was subsequently awarded a Wellcome Trust PhD Research Fellowship in 2011, NIHR Clinical Lectureship in 2015, Wellcome Trust Institutional Lectureship in 2016 and a Biomedical Research Grant.

-Dr Comninos is heavily involved in clinical work as a Consultant Endocrinologist at Imperial College Healthcare NHS Trust (based at St. Mary's, Hammersmith and Charing Cross Hospitals).
-Alongside general endocrinology, he leads the Imperial Endocrine Bone Unit (EBU) responsible for >4000 patients visits/year, where his clinical interests include reproductive disorders and bone disorders and their influence on each other, as well as calcium disorders including hyperparathyroidism and osteoporosis.
-Within the EBU he set-up and leads the new nationally-leading Fracture Liaison Service.
+Alex is heavily involved in clinical work as a Consultant Endocrinologist at Imperial College Healthcare NHS Trust (based at St. Mary's, Hammersmith and Charing Cross Hospitals).
+Alongside general endocrinology, he leads the Imperial Endocrine Bone Unit (EBU) responsible for >4000 patients visits/year, which has become an NHS England Rare Bone Disease Centre, SfE Bone & Mineral Centre and Centre of Excellence for Paget's Disease under his leadership.
+His clinical interests include reproductive disorders and bone disorders and their influence on each other, as well as calcium disorders including hyperparathyroidism and osteoporosis.
+Within the EBU he set-up and heads the new nationally-leading Fracture Liaison Service.
+In addition, he has presented on bone health to key government and NHS leaders including the Minister for Health.

-His clinical, teaching and academic contributions have been further recognised internationally by several prizes including three Outstanding Abstract Awards and the Best Oral Presentation in Reproductive Science from the American Endocrine Society, The Mick Harbuz Prize from the British Society for Neuroendocrinology, as well as the Early Career Prize, Clinical Endocrinology Trust Prize and Leadership Development Award from the UK Society for Endocrinology.
+His clinical, teaching and academic contributions have been further recognised internationally by several prizes including four Outstanding Abstract Awards and the Best Oral Presentation in Reproductive Science from the American Endocrine Society, The Mick Harbuz Prize from the British Society for Neuroendocrinology, as well as the Early Career Prize, Clinical Endocrinology Trust Prize and Leadership Development Award from the UK Society for Endocrinology.

-He continues to publish research in notable journals including The Lancet, The Journal of Clinical Endocrinology & Metabolism, JAMA Network Open, The Lancet Diabetes & Endocrinology, The Journal of Clinical Investigation, Endocrine Reviews and Nature Reviews Endocrinology which have attracted international media attention (including BBC, Newsweek, The Times, Independent, Reuters, Televisa, New York Post), alongside his clinical Consultant Endocrine practice.
+He continues to publish research in notable journals including The Lancet, Cell, The Journal of Clinical Endocrinology & Metabolism, JAMA Network Open, The Lancet Diabetes & Endocrinology, The Journal of Clinical Investigation, Endocrine Reviews and Nature Reviews Endocrinology which have attracted international media attention (including BBC, CNN, Newsweek, The Times, Independent, Reuters, Televisa, New York Post), alongside his clinical Consultant Endocrine practice.

 Publications